Arithmetic of Borcherds products: Integral theory of -expansions

 As in the proof of Proposition \ref{prop:q principle}, the closed stratum

 meets every connected component.
 Pick a closed point $s$ of this stratum lying on the connected component $C$.
-By the definition of $\mathrm{FJ}^{(a)}(\Psi)$, and from Proposition~\ref{prop:formal cusp nbhd}, our hypothesis on the $q$-expansion implies that the restriction of $\Psi$ to the completed local ring $\mathcal{O}_s$ of $s$ defines a rational section of $\bm{\omega}^{\otimes k}$ whose divisor is an $R$-flat Cartier divisor on $\Spf( \mathcal{O}_s )$.
+By the definition of $\mathrm{FJ}^{(a)}(\psi)$, and from Proposition~\ref{prop:formal cusp nbhd}, our hypothesis on the $q$-expansion implies that the restriction of $\psi$ to the completed local ring $\mathcal{O}_s$ of $s$ defines a rational section of $\bm{\omega}^{\otimes k}$ whose divisor is an $R$-flat Cartier divisor on $\Spf( \mathcal{O}_s )$.

-It follows that $\mathrm{div}(\Psi)$ does not contain the special fiber of $C$, and varying $C$ shows that $\mathrm{div}(\Psi)$ contains no irreducible components of the special fiber of $\mathcal{S}_K(G,\mathcal{D},\Sigma)_{/R}$. \end{proof}
+It follows that $\mathrm{div}(\psi)$ does not contain the special fiber of $C$, and varying $C$ shows that $\mathrm{div}(\psi)$ contains no irreducible components of the special fiber of $\mathcal{S}_K(G,\mathcal{D},\Sigma)_{/R}$. \end{proof}

 \begin{remark} If $V_{\Z_p}$ is almost self-dual, then $\mathcal{S}_K(G,\DD)$ is smooth over $\Z_{(p)}$, and hence has geometrically normal special fiber.
-Without the assumption of almost self-duality, the special fiber is geometrically normal whenever $n\geq 5$.
-This is Proposition~\ref{prop:normal fiber} below. \end{remark}
+Without the assumption of almost self-duality, Proposition~\ref{prop:normal fiber} tells us that the special fiber is geometrically normal whenever $n\geq 6$. \end{remark}